I found this comment posted on the Niklas Luhmann Group to be very helpful:

 For a system to increase its complexity it must specialize, or develop an inclusion/exclusion scheme.
 “The system invents a choice, which did not exist without it.”

-For example, though the invention of property, the economic system created a forced choice between ownership and non-ownership.
+For example, through the invention of property, the economic system created a forced choice between ownership and non-ownership.
 The economy is about having and not-having.
 Following the law of the excluded middle, or tertium non datur, there is no third option.
-Even if you are renting, you have the thing as long as you pay the rent.
-The having/not-having form can only be crossed by a payment, which is an event.
+The having/not-having form can only be crossed by a payment, which is a communication event.
 This event, like a meaning unit, has no duration.
 The economy reproduces itself by linking one payment-event to another payment-event.
 A payment is the non-decomposable unit of the economic system.
 Is is also called the symbolically generalized communication medium of the economy.

 However, there are limits to a system’s complexity, as described in the complexity-sustainability trade-off.